BUTANE-Smart-Chain/Butane-docs/docs/protocol/concepts/encoding.md

 Ethereum execution layer uses RLP as the primary encoding method to serialize objects, but the newer Simple Serialize (SSZ) replaces RLP as the encoding for the new consensus layer in Ethereum 2.0.

-The Cosmos Stargate release introduces protobuf as the main encoding format for both client and state serialization.
+The butane Stargate release introduces protobuf as the main encoding format for both client and state serialization.
 All the EVM module types that are used for state and clients, such as transaction messages, genesis, query services, etc., will be implemented as protocol buffer messages.
-The Cosmos SDK also supports the legacy Amino encoding.
+The butane SDK also supports the legacy Amino encoding.
 Protocol Buffers (protobuf) is a language-agnostic binary serialization format that is smaller and faster than JSON.
 It is used to serialize structured data, such as messages, and is designed to be highly efficient and extensible.
 The encoding format is defined in a language-agnostic language called Protocol Buffers Language (proto3), and the encoded